 Therefore, keeping tabs on the development of particular crypto projects is vital.
 It’s pretty easy to track them on Github, but you can’t track all the cryptocurrencies one by one; that’s why you need a crypto research tool like CryptoMiso.

 CryptoMiso ranks cryptocurrencies based on activity on Github.
 You can check the number of commits an individual crypto project has done within a certain period based on the most popular repository.
-For example, as of Dec.
-12, 2022, bitcoin ranked the seventh most valuable cryptocurrency in terms of platform development.
+For example, as of March 16, bitcoin ranked as the ninth most valuable cryptocurrency in terms of platform development.

 10. Coinbase One

-Coinbase One is a premium trading service for individuals.
-It’s still in beta, so it’s available to a limited number of users — you’ll be notified in your Coinbase account if you’re eligible.
+Coinbase One is a premium trading service for individuals that recently came out of beta and is now open to new subscribers.
 While not a research tool in the conventional sense, subscribers get perks like $0 trading fees, special rates for staking yielding assets, 24/7 phone support and a 90-day free trial to Messari Pro.
+A 30-day trial subscription is free.
+After that, the fee is $29.99 per month.

 Crypto research tools are important for any investor.
 Before putting your money into a particular cryptocurrency project, familiarize yourself with one or two tools.
 These tools will give you insight into the price movements for any crypto project.